Jonty Hearnden: Education

 Hearnden was educated at Shiplake College, an independent school in Shiplake, near Henley-on-Thames in Oxfordshire.
-Hearnden was diagnosed with dyslexia at an early age.
+He was diagnosed with dyslexia at an early age.

 Career

 Jonty Hearnden began working with Bonhams Auctioneers London in 1979 as a furniture cataloguer.
 His further career included management of Lots Road Galleries, an auction room in London.
 In 1990 he started as an antiques dealer through his business, Dorchester Antiques, in Dorchester-on-Thames, Oxfordshire.

 Television appearances

 As of 2009, Hearnden has appeared on the following TV shows (all BBC):